Patricia Phelps de Cisneros and Gustavo A. Cisneros

 Caracas, Venezuela; Madrid; New York

-Media, entertainment, digital advertising, and luxury real estate
+Media, entertainment, digital advertising, satellite communications, and luxury real estate

 The owners of an international conglomerate, Patricia Phelps de Cisneros and Gustavo A. Cisneros have been collecting since 1970, and have appeared in every edition of the Top 200 list since 1990.
 Among those with works in their holdings are some of Latin America’s most important artists of all time, including Lygia Clark, Gego, Raúl Lozza, Hélio Oiticica, Jesús Rafael Soto, and Rhod Rothfuss.
 Known for their foundation, which is based in New York and Caracas and supports education in Latin America and scholarship worldwide, the couple has been devoted to 20th-century art of the region, showcasing it with the aim of elevating its global status alongside European work of the period.
 In addition to overseeing various exhibitions, the foundation has also put out a series of books.